ABOUT ME

 & a lil bit about what we do at AIM :)

-Alexia Inman is a former D1 Beach Volleyball athlete, a mental health advocate, creator and producer of the podcast “Life’s A Beach”, and on path to become a licensed therapist.
+Alexia Inman is a former Division I beach volleyball athlete, mental health advocate, and the creator and host of the podcast Life’s A Beach as well as the weekly newsletter AIM: The Newsletter.
+She is currently pursuing licensure as a Certified Mental Performance Consultant (CMPC) and on the path toward becoming a licensed therapist.